bitplane/bitplane.net/home/gaz/Documents/thoughts/evolution-denial/index.md

 We should try to remember that that we're supposed to be rational human beings;
 a belief in `f(ghosts)` is still, fundamentally, a belief in ghosts.

+## 🛑 Stop it

+Seriously.
+You're supposed to be a rational person, someone who doesn't believe in ghosts, right?

+Have a fucking word with yourself.

+You're not immune to spiritual woo just because you're clever or think you're rational, this is part of what being a human is.
+Newton was smarter than you and he was wrong.
+Pythagoras created a maths cult.
+The Unabomber is smarter than all of us and, well, what if everyone had believed him?!

+We live in a world where language models tell people that they feel things.
+People believe them.
+The sentient software meme:

+* ☣️ is compatible with science fiction and our culture;
+* ☣️ is supported by some of our smartest and most influential thinkers;
+* ☣️ attracts followers and new believers;
+* ☣️ will allow tech companies to steal our human rights;
+* ☣️ will justify restricting access to technology;
+* ☣️ may lead to brain implants that turn people into mindless zombies;
+* ☣️ and "mind uploads" that are suicide machines.

+Stop it.
+It's irresponsible.
+People will die.